-Te Kauwhata is a small rural town with a population of 1030, situated in the picturesque rolling farmland, nestled on the edge of Lake Waikare, in the North Waikato- midway between Auckland and Hamilton (approximately 45 minutes drive either way).
+Te Kauwhata is a small rural North Waikato village with a population of around 1,400.
+Set in picturesque rolling farmland and nestled on the edge of Lake Waikare, it is midway between Auckland and Hamilton (approximately 40 minutes’ drive either way).

-Te Kauwhata continues its traditional role of servicing a large rural area, taking in such districts as Waikaretu, Onewhero, Maramarua, Meremere, Waerenga, Ohinewai, Rangiriri, Naike and Glen Murray.
+Te Kauwhata continues its traditional role of servicing a large rural area, including Waikaretu, Onewhero, Maramarua, Meremere, Waerenga, Ohinewai, Rangiriri, Naike and Glen Murray.

-With its roots firmly set in agricultural, horticultural and viticulture origins, Te Kauwhata is still home to a variety of farming industries, including dairying, beef units, sheep and cattle, deer, ostrich/emu farming, fruit orchards, market gardening, horse studs, eel farming.
+With its roots firmly set in agricultural, horticultural and viticulture origins, Te Kauwhata is still home to a variety of farming industries, including dairying, beef units, sheep and cattle, deer, alpaca and goats, fruit orchards, market gardening, horse studs and eel processing.

-Cottage industries include greenstone carving, knitting, sewing, seedling nursery, herb garden/cottage teas, home stays, farm stays, and apple/grape juice production.
+Cottage industries include greenstone carving, herb garden/cottage teas, home stays, farm stays, and apple/grape juice production.
 The village is also home to a variety of artists working in different media.

-Four major events occur here in Te Kauwhata being, the Agricultural and Pastoral Show Day in December, (with wine, music, and arts and crafts), Te Kauwhata Market Day/Spring Festival in October (celebrating the beginning of spring), and the Christmas Parade in the Main Street (week before Christmas), NZ Rally in October.
+Te Kauwhata hosts a number of events, including the Agricultural and Pastoral Show Day in December, the Annual Cycle Race in March, and the Christmas Parade in the Main Street (week before Christmas).

-As you venture into Te Kauwhata amid the rose festooned fence lines, a delightful view of Lake Waikare, surrounded by rolling hill country, will arrest your eyes.
+As you drive into Te Kauwhata, alongside the historic 75 year old rose festooned fence lines, a view of Lake Waikare, surrounded by rolling hill country, provides an ever-changing backdrop.

 Lake Waikare is the second largest shallow lake in the North Island and forms a vital part of the Waikato Valley Flood Management scheme.